 Accommodation

-During your scheduled study period accommodation is available in the form of guest rooms, located directly on the university campus.
+Guest rooms are available directly on campus for your planned study visit.
 The rooms are fully furnished.
-Mattress, quilt, pillow and bed linen are provided.
-In the shared kitchen all the necessary household items (such as cooking utensils, pots and pans, cutlery and electric kettle) are available to all.
-The bathroom is a communal bathroom (two bathrooms for five to six people).
+Mattress, bed cover, pillow and bed linen are provided.
+All necessary household items (such as cooking utensils, pots and pans, cutlery and kettle) are available in the communal kitchen.
+Two bathrooms are shared with five to six flatmates.
 The common area is equipped with tables, chairs and a TV.
-All rooms have access to the internet.
+All rooms have high-speed internet access.

 Costs

-Please pay your first month rent and the deposit upon arrival in cash.
-You can not pay by credit card.
+Please be prepared to pay the first month's rent and the deposit in cash on arrival.
+You cannot pay by credit card.

 How to apply